docs-mj/docs-mj.github.io/content/docs/landprince/_index.md

 saves by self-hosting, instead of paying for a premium for a service that he can set up himself.

-## The answer: the cloud
+## The answer: IaaS

-While hosting in the cloud is indeed not truly self-hosting, since you do not own the hardware that the service runs on, there are still fair reasons to deploy what you want in the cloud:
+While hosting in the cloud is indeed not truly self-hosting, since you do not own the hardware that the service runs on, there are still fair reasons to deploy what you want through an infrastructure-as-a-service (IaaS) cloud:

 - You pay only the infrastructure fee that the cloud host asks for, as opposed to third-party services that want payment for... well, the service.